junxit/us-congress-code/title-21/chapter-9/sec-360ff.md

     - **(B)** the average cost incurred by the Food and Drug Administration in the review of a human drug application that is not subject to priority review in the previous fiscal year.
   - **(3)** *Annual fee setting* The Secretary shall establish, before the beginning of each fiscal year beginning after September 30, 2012, the amount of the priority review user fee for that fiscal year.
   - **(4)** *Payment*
-    - **(A)** *In general* The priority review user fee required by this subsection shall be due upon the notification by a sponsor of the intent of such sponsor to use the voucher, as specified in subsection (b)(4)(A).
+    - **(A)** *In general* The priority review user fee required by this subsection shall be due upon the notification by a sponsor of the intent of such sponsor to use the voucher, as specified in subsection (b)(4)(A).22 See References in Text note below.
 All other user fees associated with the human drug application shall be due as required by the Secretary or under applicable law.
     - **(B)** *Complete application* An application described under subparagraph (A) for which the sponsor requests the use of a priority review voucher shall be considered incomplete if the fee required by this subsection and all other applicable user fees are not paid in accordance with the Secretary’s procedures for paying such fees.
     - **(C)** *No waivers, exemptions, reductions, or refunds* The Secretary may not grant a waiver, exemption, reduction, or refund of any fees due and payable under this section.
   - **(5)** *Offsetting collections* Fees collected pursuant to this subsection for any fiscal year—